btwiuse/jackie/README.md

     $ docker run -it -v $PWD/conf:/home/xuper/conf -v $PWD/data:/home/xuper/data -p 8085:8085 -p 37101:37101 btwiuse/jackie
     ```

-    after that you should able to run ./demo/counter and ./demo/nft to verify it's really working
+    after that you should able to run ./demo/counter and ./demo/nft to verify it's really working.
+You may have to install [yj](https://github.com/sclevine/yj/releases/tag/v5.1.0) and jq first in order to run those scripts.

 - using `go run`